Achievements in organisational effectiveness

-As at 30 June 2015 the agency employed 105 ongoing and eight non-ongoing employees under the Public Service Act 1999.
-Of the ongoing employees, 12 were on long term leave and two were on temporary transfer from external departments.
+As at 30 June 2017, the agency employed 103 ongoing employees (90.86 full time equivalent (FTE)); 99 were employed on an ongoing basis and four were employed on a non-ongoing basis under the Public Service Act 1999.
+Of the ongoing employees, 12 were on long-term leave and one was on a temporary transfer to an external department.

-The agency continues to support flexible working arrangements with 16 per cent of employees being part time.
-This has decreased from 22 per cent in 2013–14 and 18 per cent in 2012–13.
-A number of employees who have accessed this arrangement in previous years are currently on maternity leave or have moved on from the agency.
-Other forms of flexible working arrangements undertaken by staff include condensed working weeks, purchased leave, and working from home arrangements.
+The agency continues to support flexible working arrangements; 18 per cent of employees work part time.
+Although this has decreased from 21 per cent in 2015–16, other forms of flexible working arrangements were taken up, including condensed working weeks, purchased leave, working from home and remote working arrangements.

 No staff identify as Australian Aboriginal or Torres Strait Islander.

 The agency is located in Canberra, Australian Capital Territory.
 One employee splits their time working out of the Department of Employment’s Adelaide State Office and working from home while two employees have a permanent working from home arrangement based in regional Australia.